IOCD aims to strengthen education in the chemical sciences. We seek to reorient chemistry as a

 chemistry education.
 This contrasts sharply with the situation in other sciences: for example,

-biology education embraced ST three decades ago and there is now an extensive literature in this
+biology and engineering education have long embraced ST and there is now extensive literature on ST

-on ‘One-world chemistry and systems thinking’ called for the adoption
+on ‘one-world’ chemistry and systems thinking called for the

-(Secretary, IOCD) is been undertaken by IUPAC, with support from IOCD and runs 2017-2019.
-It aims to
+been undertaken by IUPAC, with support from IOCD and runs 2017-2019.
+It aims to develop learning

-develop learning objectives and strategies for infusing systems thinking into general chemistry
+objectives, strategies and exemplars for infusing systems thinking into general chemistry education.

 Distance Education in Chemistry